-With over half of all Internet usage coming from mobile devices, it’s important to prioritize how your site will look and function on mobile screens.
+With over half of all Internet usage coming from mobile devices, it’s important to prioritize a mobile-first design.
 Customers are coming to your site in all sorts of ways — especially mobile devices — so be ready for them.

 Make sure that your web developer is using a responsive design strategy.
 Responsive designs change with the browser size and look good on any screen.

 Want to test if your current website is responsive?
 Simply make your web browser smaller while looking at your site.
-A responsive site will automatically change as you shrink your screen.
+A responsive or mobile-first design will automatically change as you shrink your screen.

 Try out your site (and competitors’ sites) on different devices and browsers to understand different visitors experience them.
 You might see your site (or even your business) in a whole new way!

 Customers respond to stories more powerfully than any other message.

 Integrate your story throughout your site by including pages dedicated to the history and values of the company, as well as story-driven blog posts.
 But a synopsis of your story, values, and services should be found on the homepage.
 Site visitors should have all the information they need off of the homepage, and be able to take the action they want.

 In fact, tell multiple stories: the story of your company, your employees, and your customers.
 These stories offer site visitors an authentic look into your company that can grow customer loyalty and trust.
 They’ll inspire your employees, as well.

 Well-thought-out content tells your story.
 It educates and inspires readers which can lead to brand awareness and trust.
 Quality content helps convert site visitors into new customers.